-The Statement of Net Assets presents information on all of the Authority's assets and liabilities, with the difference between the two reported as total net assets.
-Over time, increases and decreases in net assets may serve as a useful indicator of whether the financial position of the Authority is improving or deteriorating.
+The Statement of Net Position presents information on all of the Authority's assets and liabilities, with the difference between the two reported as total net position.
+Over time, increases and decreases in net position may serve as a useful indicator of whether the financial position of the Authority is improving or deteriorating.

-The Statement of Activities presents information showing how the Authority's net assets changed during the most recent fiscal year.
-All changes in net assets are reported as soon as the underlying event giving rise to the change occurs, regardless of the timing related to cash flows.
+The Statement of Activities presents information showing how the Authority's net position changed during the most recent fiscal year.
+All changes in net position are reported as soon as the underlying event giving rise to the change occurs, regardless of the timing related to cash flows.
 Thus, revenues and expenditures are reported in this statement for some items that will only result in cash flows in future fiscal periods (e.g., uncollected taxes).

-Both of the government-wide financial statements report on functions of the Authority that are principally supported by property taxes (governmental activities).
+Both of the government-wide financial statements report on functions of the Authority that are principally supported by loan repayment and reimbursements (governmental activities).
 The governmental activities are affordable housing activities.